 Raised Fines for Vehicular Eluding in Jefferson County

 Our lawmakers in Colorado see Vehicular Eluding as a threat to the well-being of communities in Lakewood, Golden, Wheat Ridge, and other Jefferson County cities.
 They consider this crime so serious that it has been distinguished as a felony.
 In addition, the minimum penalty imposed is a fine that is doubled with each class.
 For example, if you are charged with a Class 5 felony, the minimal fine is typically $1,000.
 However, if you are charged with a Class 5 felony for Vehicular Eluding, the minimal fine is $2,000.
 Usually the minimal fine for a class 4 felony is $2,000 while a Class 3 felony results in a $3,000 fine.
 However, the Class 4 and Class 3 fines for Vehicular Eluding result in $4,000 and $6,000 minimal fines, respectively.
 Finally, vehicles involved in eluding are subject to forfeiture under Colorado's Public Nuisance law – C.R.S.
 16-13-303 (1) (j).

 Why You Need a Vehicular Eluding Lawyer for Vehicular Eluding Charges in Denver

-Defenses do exist for charges of Vehicular Eluding in Denver, and a Vehicular Eluding lawyer at O'Malley and Sawyer, LLC, have many years of practice defending those accused of this offense and other traffic crimes.
+Defenses do exist for charges of Vehicular Eluding in Denver, and the Vehicular Eluding lawyers at Sawyer Legal Group have many years of practice defending those accused of this offense and other traffic crimes.
 If you or someone you know has been accused of Vehicular Eluding, it is crucial that you seek the advice of an experienced defense attorney.
 We know that a family emergency or the fear of being chased by a police impersonator can result in an unfair charge of this felony in the Denver Metro Area.
 Don't put your future in the hands of an inexperienced public defender.
 Instead, hire a passionate Vehicular Eluding lawyer who will be your advocate in court and fight to win.

 Colorado Vehicular Eluding Statute – 18-9-116.5